 Over the past several years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The R-22 and HCFC mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+These mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
 R410A has been proven to be safer for the environment.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

-The answer to this question hinges on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system

 Current R-410A systems provide benefits to Belleville homeowners that Dry Charge units do not.
-Some of the benefits include:
+A sample of the benefits include:

 - Greater energy efficiency for affordable in-home comfort